 - The same filling can also be used as the spread while making sandwiches.

-- If coriander powder is not available to you, you may skip this ingredient as it will not break the recipe.
+- If coriander powder is unavailable, you may skip this ingredient as it will not break the recipe.

 Paneer Dosa Recipe

-- In the pan add 2 tbsp of cooking oil followed by chopped onion.
+- Over medium heat, in the pan add 2 tablespoon of vegetable oil and finely chopped onion.

 - Cook it till it becomes translucent.